cashewe/llun/docs/IDEAS.md

 Zero learning opportunity whatsoever, but pre-commit is pretty popular and its an easy synergy.

-### Toml Configurations

-The initial release is going to just be configurable via typing commands into cmd, itd be good to be able to configure it first via proprietry toml and then via pyproject.toml this will also give me the chance to explore how best to design for multiple input types, which isnt as valuable as new technology but feels like an intersting architectural challenge ive not really faced before.

 ## Other Output Types

 At the minute, the sole output is json trace. this is *fine* and works well as a building block for other tools, but it doesnt feel as user friendly as it could be. it would be good to consider what alternatives might be possible...